 Audio

-Spec hygiene (CLAUDE.md rule 1).
+Spec hygiene (canonical-spec.md rule 1).
 This document does not restate canonical values (sample rate, register count, speaker spec).
-Those live in CLAUDE.md’s Canonical Hardware Specification.
+Those live in the Canonical Hardware Specification.
 Any value inline is a bug — fix it.

-The KN-86’s audio chain produces YM2149 PSG-style synthesis (3 tone channels + noise + envelope generator, 14-register Yamaha programming model — software emulation, not original silicon) at 44.1 kHz mono PCM, output through a class-D I2S DAC/amp into a single mono speaker with a switched 3.5 mm TRS jack for headphones.
+The KN-86’s audio chain produces YM2149 PSG-style synthesis (3 tone channels + noise + envelope generator, 14-register Yamaha programming model — software emulation, not original silicon) at 44.1 kHz mono PCM, output through a WM8960 stereo codec (stereo DAC + class-D speaker amp + stereo headphone amp on one chip) into a single mono full-range speaker, with a switched 3.5 mm TRS jack for stereo headphones.
+The path is stereo-capable — mono sum to the built-in speaker, stereo to the headphone jack (per ADR-0054).

 Signal chain